AlirezaRoshanzamir/continuous-delivery-course/8-build-and-deployment-scripting/presentation.md

 - Deploying and Testing Layers
   - You should always strive to build on foundations that are known to be good.
 Before we even bother to copy our binary deliverables to the correct place in the ﬁlesystem, we want to know that our environment is ready for us in these layers:
     <img src="assets/deploying-software-layers.png">
-- Testing Your Environment’s Conﬁguration
+- Testing Your Environment's Conﬁguration
   - The objective is to provide a degree of conﬁdence that the layer that has just been deployed is working:
     <img src="assets/deployment-testing-layers.png">